obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Grouping.md

 ### Available Query Properties

-The Reference section [[Query Properties]] shows all the query properties available for use via [[Placeholders]] in custom grouping.
+The Reference section [[Query Properties]] shows all the query properties available for in custom grouping.

-Any placeholders in custom groups must be surrounded by quotes.

 > [!released]
+>
-> Query properties and placeholders were introduced in Tasks 4.7.0.
+> - Query properties and placeholders were introduced in Tasks 4.7.0.
+> - Direct access to Query properties was introduced in Tasks 5.1.0.

 ### Expressions